clockfort/bedrock-manage/README.md

     - add json transformer to dynamically generate multiple versions of the map markers, with and without labels?
     - make map labels github-editable by players
     - add map label w/ checkmark for completed treasure chests
+- add secondary image map generation for creation of animation